|

 This architecture is represented in the following diagram:

-In order to use Niocchi, the following interface and abstract classes
+In order to use Niocchi, the following classes and methods must be implemented:

 Worker